Weaving the Web

-Photo: Spider Web in South Dakota’s Prairie
+Photo: Spider Web in South Dakota’s Prairie (Some rights reserved)

 With more than 30 conversations conducted in the first decade of the World Wide Web, Weaving the Web (1995-2007) provides a unique snapshot of Internet-savvy journalists, environmentalists, and activists.
-We are starting to post (and update) some of our earliest conversations:
+We are starting to update some of our earliest conversations:

 Conversation with Dan Shilling